sgupta/learn_terraform/README.md

-# terraform_12_files
-Files I created for learning terraform
+# My notes to learn